-In speech therapy, speech therapists treat language and communication issues and help recover communication abilities in both children and adults.
-Furthermore, speech therapists are able to help individuals with voice deficits, swallowing and eating.
+Speech and language pathologists, or therapists, treat language and communication issues and help recover communication abilities in both children and adults.
+Speech and language pathologists are also able to help individuals with voice deficits, swallowing and eating.

-Blank Children's Hospital offers a full range of therapy services for inpatient and outpatient care for infants, children and teens who have an injury, developmental condition or illness.
-Their services include physical therapy, occupational therapy, speech therapy and audiology.
+Blank Children's Hospital also offers a full range of therapy services for inpatient and outpatient care for infants, children and teens who have an injury, developmental condition or illness.
+Their services include physical therapy, occupational therapy, speech therapy, and audiology.

 In terms of language disorders, there are two types: receptive and expressive disorders:

 - Receptive Disorders.
-This refers to a person's difficulties processing language.
+This refers to a person's difficulties in processing language.

 - Expressive Disorders.
 A person with an expressive disorder struggles to put words together, has a limited vocabulary and cannot use language in an appropriate way.

-If a person has been diagnosed with a feeding disorder, he or she has problems chewing, swallowing, gagging, coughing and refusing to eat.
+If a person has been diagnosed with a swallowing disorder, he or she has problems chewing, swallowing, gagging, coughing and refusing to eat.

-- Voice.
 At some point, we've all experienced a time when our voice didn't want to work.
-Whether it's allergies, exposure to irritants, a cold, you name it, we've experienced a hoarse voice.
+Whether it's allergies, exposure to irritants, a cold – you name it – we've experienced a hoarse voice.
 There are voice disorders, like vocal cord nodules, vocal cord paralysis and paradoxical vocal fold movement.